expressots/expresso-site-doc/docs/tutorials/cookies.md

 In case you're dealing with a high traffic website, consider alternatives like sessions stored in a database, JWTs, or tokens stored in HTTP headers.
 Also, using a load balancer to distribute traffic and session store modules to maintain session data across multiple servers can help to manage high traffic and stateful data.
 :::

-Just like before, the best approach often involves combining multiple techniques, tailored to your application's specific needs.
+The best approach often involves combining multiple techniques, tailored to your application's specific needs.
 Testing and monitoring your application under realistic conditions can help guide your decision-making process.

 ## Use with ExpressoTS